 For instance, there is a hole in your yard.
 You are aware of it, but do not warn the workers.
 If one of them falls into the hole and breaks a leg, you could be liable.
 Another situation in which you could be found guilty of active negligence would occur if you hire workers to be done to fix on your garage door and injure the workers there to fix it.
 For example, opening the garage door without verifying workers are clear of the area and causing them to fall would be a clear act of negligence.

 There could be an exception to the active negligence concept if a homeowner is directing work that results in an injury.
 This possibly could fall into homeowner liability, but generally, if the property is safe or prior warning is given, the homeowner will be in the clear.

 Commercial property is also an exception in the state of New York.
 These properties are governed by a different set of stricter laws.
 If someone owns and is managing a commercial property, the law expects these owners to have a higher knowledge of such matters compared to a residential homeowner.

 While New York law is clear and protective of homeowners, other jurisdictions are not as apparent and do not use the concept of active negligence as the sole parameter in determining if a homeowner is liable or not.
 The laws in the state of Illinois are less clear and courts have ruled in various ways on whether the homeowner is responsible or not.
-Given the wide variance in laws, you will want to do everything possible to protect yourself no matter what jurisdiction you reside.
+Given the wide variance in laws, you will want to do everything possible to protect yourself no matter what jurisdiction you reside in.